React to Email Events in Real Time

 What events does MultiMail emit webhooks for?

-MultiMail emits webhooks for: inbound (a new message arrived), delivery (message accepted by recipient MTA), bounce (with bounce_code and diagnostic), complaint (spam report from recipient's mail provider), and open (recipient opened the message).
-You subscribe per event type when registering a webhook endpoint.
+MultiMail emits webhooks for: message.received (a new message arrived), message.sent, message.delivered (accepted by the recipient MTA), message.bounced (with bounce_code and diagnostic), and message.complained (spam report from the recipient's mail provider).
+The oversight lifecycle events oversight.pending, oversight.approved, and oversight.rejected are also available.
+You list the event types you want when registering a webhook endpoint.

 How do I verify that a webhook came from MultiMail?